ZTiKnl/sara/README.md

   - [ ] Correct hardcoded file locations to cleaned up path
   - [ ] Blacklist certain plugin names, to avoid overwriting internal functions
 - [ ] Help function
+  - [ ] Create help documentation for internal functions and plugins
   - [ ] Add .json file import to help function, so plugins can add topics to the function
   - [x] ~~Add `list help` command, and/or display all topics using `help`~~
 - [ ] Speech recognition